The clot can damage the kidney.

 Blood tests may indicate evidence of a decrease in the ability of the kidneys to process and excrete the body's waste products (kidney failure) Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney failure has many possible causes.
 Some lead to a rapid decline in kidney function... read more .
 Routine urine testing is also done.

-Magnetic resonance (MR) angiography Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more , Doppler ultrasonography Doppler ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more , and computed tomography (CT) angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more are the tests doctors use to diagnose renal vein thrombosis (see Imaging Tests of the Urinary Tract Imaging Tests of the Urinary Tract There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+Magnetic resonance (MR) angiography Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more , Doppler ultrasonography Doppler ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more , and computed tomography (CT) angiography CT angiography Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more are the tests doctors use to diagnose renal vein thrombosis (see Imaging Tests of the Urinary Tract Imaging Tests of the Urinary Tract There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more ).
 MR angiography and CT angiography are highly accurate and do not require insertion of a catheter into an artery or a vein deep in the body.
 Ultrasonography is not as accurate, but it is very safe.
 Ultrasonography shows enlarged kidneys if the blockage developed suddenly.
 Doppler ultrasonography may show that there is no blood flowing in the renal vein.
 X-rays of the inferior vena cava or the renal vein that are taken after a radiopaque contrast agent is injected into an artery or deep vein (venography) is the most accurate test but may cause clots to break off and travel through the bloodstream, becoming emboli, which can cause complications.

 Treatment of Renal Vein Thrombosis